-In the third and final blog post on this topic, we consider the last four sections of the ICO’s Accountability Framework: Contracts and Data Sharing; Risks and Data Protection Impact Assessments (DPIAs); Records Management and Security; and An organisation's procedure or approach for recording, investigating, containing and mitigating a personal data breach.... and Monitoring.
-For each section, we highlight some key actions that the ICO have indicated would demonstrate that an organisation is complying with the GDPR’s Accountability Principle.
+In the third and final blog post on this topic, we consider the last four sections of the ICO’s Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance.
+Framework: Contracts and Data Sharing; Risks and Data Protection Impact Assessments (DPIAs); Records Management and Security; and An organisation's procedure or approach for recording, investigating, containing and mitigating a personal data breach. and Monitoring.
+For each section, we highlight some key actions that the The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. have indicated would demonstrate that an organisation is complying with the GDPR’s Accountability Principle.

 Section 7 – Contracts and Data Sharing